 For more information on castration, please give us a call.

 Our equine vets at Totally Vets offers pregnancy testing, Artificial Insemination (AI) fresh or chilled, caslick, treatment of uterine infections, examination of poor fertility, foal examination, antibody / immune testing of the foal, etc. Read more about pregnant mare management or foaling.
-Would you like to know more about our breeding mare services, please send us an e-mail or give us a call.
+Would you like to know more about our breeding mare services, please contact us.

 If your horse has injured itself and it hasn’t been vaccinated for Tetanus, we can administer a Tetanus Anti-toxin.
 This needs to be done as fast as possible after injury.
 Because the Tetanus bacteria (Clostridium tetani) is everywhere in the environment and can get in through the smallest (unnoticeable) wounds, it is best to choose vaccination rather than the anti-toxin.